springload/springload.github.io/README.md

 ### Adding and upgrading dependencies

-This project uses [`npm shrinkwrap`](https://docs.npmjs.com/cli/shrinkwrap) in order to pin all of the dependency tree for installation.
-The file that is used when installing the project is **`npm-shrinkwrap.json`**.
-To update it,

-1. First make sure you are using the right Node and npm versions with `node --version` and `npm --version` (should match the versions in the project's) `package.json`.
-2. Then install or upgrade dependencies by using `npm install --save <package>` or `npm install --save-dev <package>`.
-Manual installs will not be picked up by `shrinkwrap`.
+This project is [shrinkwrapped](https://docs.npmjs.com/cli/shrinkwrap).
+Its dependencies are locked down in `npm-shrinkwrap.json` file.
+To update them,

+1. Use `npm run lint:versions` to confirm you are using the right node version.
+2. Use `npm install <package>` with `--save` or `--save-dev` options to change the dependencies.
-3. When you've confirmed the project still works with the new dependencies, run **`npm run shrinkwrap`** in order to regenerate the `npm-shrinkwrap.json` file
+3. Check the project still works with the new dependencies / new versions.
+4. Run **`npm run shrinkwrap`** to regenerate `npm-shrinkwrap.json`.
-4. Commit this file, and push.
+5. Commit this file, and push.

 ## Deploying a new version